FeruzaShokirjonovna/Blog/README.md

 After decided on the strategy, the scope plane was carefully created.

 ### 3.2.1.
 Features to be implemented

+- **Search** : Search bar for users is provided on landing page so users can find specific News Posts, Styles or Team members.
+- **Comment**: Allow users to reply directly to another comment.
+Replies would then be shown directly underneath that comment as a conversation.

 ## **3.3.
 The Structure Plane**